-2. Revenue Recognition
+3. Revenue Recognition

 The Company's revenues in its Grid segment are derived primarily through enabling the transmission and distribution of power, providing planning services that allow it to identify power grid needs and risks, and developing ship protection systems for the U.S. Navy.
 The Company's revenues in its Wind segment are derived primarily through supplying advanced power electronics and control systems, licensing its highly engineered wind turbine designs, and providing extensive customer support services to wind turbine manufacturers.
 The Company records revenue based on a five-step model in accordance with Accounting Standards Codification ("ASC") 606.
 For its customer contracts, the Company identifies the performance obligations, determines the transaction price, allocates the contract transaction price to the performance obligations, and recognizes the revenue when (or as) control of goods or services is transferred to the customer.
-For the three months ended June 30, 2024 and 2023, 88% and 76% of revenue, respectively, was recognized at the point in time when control transferred to the customer, with the remainder being recognized over time.
+For the three and six months ended September 30, 2024, 90% and 89% of revenue, respectively, was recognized at the point in time when control transferred to the customer, with the remainder being recognized over time.
+For the three and six months ended September 30, 2023, 79% and 78% of revenue, respectively, was recognized at the point in time when control transferred to the customer, with the remainder being recognized over time.